chrisgurney/things2md/README.md

 _To further narrow down tasks to be done:_

 Show uncompleted tasks for a given project.
-Project name must match the project name in Things, with one exception: If used in conjunction with `--format noemojis` then you can provide the project name without emojis.
+Project name must match the project name in Things, with one exception: If used in conjunction with `"remove_project_emojis": "true"` then you can provide the project name without emojis.
 Can use in conjunction with other arguments.
 ```
 python3 things2md.py --project "🏡 Fix the House"
-python3 things2md.py --project "Fix the House" --format noemojis
+python3 things2md.py --project "Fix the House"
 ```

-Show uncompleted tasks, tagged with "focus", ordered how they're ordered in Things (though Evening tasks seem to show at the top), and show links that you can click to create a Google Calendar event:
+Show uncompleted tasks, tagged with "focus", ordered how they're ordered in Things (though Evening tasks seem to show at the top)
 ```
-python3 things2md.py --tag "focus" --orderby index --gcallinks
+python3 things2md.py --tag "focus" --orderby index
 ```

 Show uncompleted tasks with deadlines set, and those deadline dates, ordered by deadline: